 The UK has been experiencing its highest rates of inflation for nearly 40 years, with recent CPI at 10.1% in the last 12 months to January 2023.
-To combat inflation, the Bank of England raised interest rates to 4%, the highest rate in 14 years.
-This period of unusually high inflation and interest rates has potential implications for the statement of accounts under the provision of the exiting accounting standards.
+To combat inflation, the Bank of England raised interest rates to 4.25% in March and continues to rise, the highest rate in 14 years.
+This period of unusually high inflation and interest rates has potential implications for the statement of accounts under the provision of the existing accounting standards.